 An Italian take on chicken nuggets and a kid favorite.
 Chicken nuggets made like traditional chicken Parmesan with a marinara dipping sauce.

 - Heat tallow or coconut oil in a large skillet over medium high heat.

-- Once all are cooked through, sprinkle with additional salt and pepper and serve with (optional) marinara sauce.
+- Once all the chicken pieces are cooked, sprinkle with the Parmesan and additional salt and pepper and serve with marinara sauce for dipping.